lakefox/ixo/README.md

 var ixo = require("ixo");
 ```

-First things first you have to include the libary, luckly this is easy just use require! (make sure ixo is installed first!)
+First things first you have to include the libary, luckly this is easy just use require. (make sure ixo is installed first!)